Health Alert – U.S. Embassy Port Moresby, Papua New Guinea

 Location: Papua New Guinea, Solomon Islands, and Vanuatu

-Event: The government of Papua New Guinea has confirmed a case of COVID-19 within its borders.
-The governments of Solomon Islands and Vanuatu have not confirmed cases of COVID-19 within their borders.
+Event: As of March 17, the governments of Papua New Guinea, Solomon Islands, and Vanuatu have not confirmed cases of novel coronavirus (COVID-19) within their borders.

 Travelers should be prepared for additional travel restrictions to be put into effect with little or no advance notice.

 The Department of State has issued a Global Level 3 Health Advisory for COVID-19.